cwz0522/dev-on-windows_wiki/Installing-GCC.md

 Sadly there is no wildcard, but you can use <code>pacman -Sy \`pacman -Ssq boost\`</code> to install everything returned by a search.

 If your library is not in the package manager you must compile it yourself.
-As an example, we'll try and build the 64-bit zlib library:
+As an example, we'll try and build the 64-bit zlib library (this is an excercise - zlib is installed already by default):

 1. Open `mingw64_shell.bat` (and if not already, cd to `~`).